DenisKipngeno/se-assignment-2-introduction-to-software-engineering-DenisKipngeno/README.md

 **Define Software Engineering:**
 Software engineering is the systematic and disciplined process of designing, developing, testing, and maintaining software.

-**What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):**
+**What is software engineering, and how does it differ from traditional programming?**
 Software engineering is the systematic and disciplined process of designing, developing, testing, and maintaining software.
 It focuses on creating high-quality, reliable, and maintainable software systems, and involves applying engineering principles to software development to ensure reliability, efficiency, and quality.
 On the other hand, traditional programming focuses mainly on writing code to solve specific problems without necessarily considering the broader context, such as scalability, maintainability, and team collaboration.
 In contrast, software engineering encompasses the entire software development lifecycle (SDLC), including requirements gathering, design, development, testing, deployment, and maintenance.

-**Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase.
-Agile vs. Waterfall Models:**
-*Agile Model Software Development Life Cycle (SDLC) Phases:*
-# i)Concept:
--Initial phase where the project idea is conceptualized.
--High-level requirements are gathered and feasibility is assessed.
--Key stakeholders are identified, and the project vision is defined.
-# ii)Inception:
--Planning phase where the initial team is formed, project scope is defined, and funding is established.
--Initial requirements are detailed, and the initial release plan is created.
--High-level architecture and initial project setup are performed.
-#  iii)Iteration/Increment:
--Development phase where the project is divided into small, manageable iterations or sprints, typically lasting 1-4 weeks.
--Each iteration involves planning, designing, developing, testing, and reviewing a small set of features or functionalities.
--Continuous feedback from stakeholders is incorporated, and adjustments are made as needed.
-# iv)Release:
--Preparation phase for deploying the software to the production environment.
--Final testing, bug fixing, and user documentation are completed.
--The software is released to users, and training may be provided if necessary.
-# v)Maintenance:
--Post-release phase where the software is monitored for performance and bugs.
--Ongoing support, updates, and enhancements are provided based on user feedback.
--Ensures the software continues to meet user needs and adapts to changing requirements.
-# vi)Retirement:
--Final phase where the software is decommissioned.
--Users are transitioned to a new system if necessary.
--Archival of project documentation and code is performed, and lessons learned are documented for future projects.

-*Waterfall Model Software Development Life Cycle (SDLC) Phases:*
-# i)Requirement Analysis:
--Initial phase where all requirements of the project are gathered and documented.
--Detailed requirements specification document is created.
--Stakeholder approval is obtained before moving to the next phase.
-# ii)System Design:
--Design phase where the overall system architecture and design are defined.
--High-level and detailed design documents are created, including data models, system interfaces, and component designs.
-# iii)Implementation (Coding):
--Development phase where the actual code is written based on the design documents.
--Each module of the system is developed and unit tested.
-# iv)Integration and Testing:
--Testing phase where individual modules are integrated and tested as a complete system.
--Various testing activities, including system testing, integration testing, and user acceptance testing, are performed to ensure the system meets requirements.

-**Compare and contrast the Agile and Waterfall models of software development.
+**Software Development Life Cycle (SDLC): Explain the various phases of the Software Development Life Cycle.
+Provide a brief description of each phase.**
+*Software Development Life Cycle (SDLC) Phases:*
+# i)Planning and Brainstorming (Requirements Gathering):
+-In this initial stage, the development team gathers to set goals, brainstorm, and identify risks.
+-Business goals, high-level requirements, and project specifications are defined.
+-Risks that might impact the project’s success are identified.
+# ii)Requirements Analysis:
+-Detailed analysis of user requirements and system needs.
+-Documenting functional and non-functional requirements.
+-Creating use cases, user stories, and system specifications.
+# iii)Software Design (Architectural Design):
+-Designing the software architecture and system components.
+-Creating detailed technical specifications.
+-Deciding on data structures, algorithms, and interfaces.
+# iv)Software Development (Implementation):
+-Writing code based on the design specifications.
+-Developing software modules and components.
+-Frequent code reviews and testing during development.
+# v)Testing:
+-Verifying that the software meets requirements.
+-Unit testing, integration testing, system testing, and user acceptance testing.
+-Identifying and fixing defects.
+# vi)Deployment (Implementation):
+-Deploying the software to production or end-users.
+-Installation, configuration, and rollout.
+-Ensuring smooth transition from development to production.
+# vii)Maintenance and Support:
+-Regular updates, bug fixes, and enhancements.
+-Monitoring performance and addressing issues.
+-Long-term support and maintenance.

+**Agile vs. Waterfall Models: Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?**
 # Waterfall Model
 -Linear and sequential.
 -Each phase must be completed before the next begins.